nuxt/nuxt/docs/content/2.guide/5.deployment/99.presets/custom.md

 ### Reusable preset

-You can also define a preset in a separate file (or publish as a separate npm package).
+You can also define a preset in a separate file (or publish it as a separate npm package).

 ```ts [my-preset/index.ts]
 import type { NitroPreset } from 'nitropack'